NEW OpenAI Structured Outputs with Label Studio 🚀

 2. Annotate a subset of tasks, marking as many as possible as ground truth annotations.
 The more data you have for the prompt evaluation, the more confident you can be with the results.

 3. Go to the Prompts page and create a new Prompt.
-If you haven’t already, you will also need to add an OpenAI API key.
+If you haven’t already, you will also need to add an API key to connect to your model.

 4. Write a prompt and evaluate it against your ground truth dataset.